Navel-IT/navel-collector-manager/README.md

 Connectors
 ----------

-Connectors are plain JSON files or Perl scripts which must contain a method named `connector`.
+Connectors are plain JSON files or Perl scripts which must contain a function named `connector`.

 An exemple of Perl connector: